 Timescale Targets Plan Aim/Outcome

-End of each academic year Raised awareness of the SENCo and/or previous class teacher to meet with staff All staff have an overview of the needs
+End of each academic year Raised awareness of the SENDCo and/or previous class teacher to meet with staff All staff have an overview of the needs

 in preparation for new curriculum needs of students of new class to ensure they are aware of children's of these students.

 academic year. with disabilities. needs.

 Increased access to the curriculum for

 Liaise with outside agencies to provide advice/training if these students.

 necessary.

 As necessary if children join Train identified personnel to Academy to cooperate with parents in the administration Children in need of medication able to

 academy or become administer medication of medication to those children whose education would access whole curriculum.

 unwell/ in need of further be disrupted if it was not available in the academy.

 support mid-year.

 If necessary, liaise with partners in the Health Authority Clear agreed procedure for

 End of academic year in and seek suitable training.
 Use agreed policies and administering medication.

 preparation for new procedures.

 academic year for children

 with ongoing conditions e.g.

 diabetes,

-Accommodate toileting and Arrange for the provision of suitable equipment.
-Make Sensitive procedures for efficient care care needs of incontinent sure children are aware of e.g. where to access of students who are incontinent. students equipment Agreed procedures for sensitive toilet Make sure staff are aware of needs of incontinent training. students.
+, and the second At least yearly i.e. end of Accommodate toileting and Arrange for the provision of suitable equipment.
+Make Sensitive procedures for efficient care academic year in care needs of incontinent sure children are aware of e.g. where to access of students who are incontinent. preparation for new students equipment academic year Agreed procedures for sensitive toilet Make sure staff are aware of needs of incontinent training. students.
 If necessary, consult with Health Authority partners to provide training for staff in toilet training Access to the whole academy techniques and ways of meeting needs of students who curriculum and increased inclusion. are incontinent.
-Classrooms are optimally When organising classrooms for the forthcoming year Classrooms are optimally organised for organised for disabled ensure the needs of disabled students are considered disabled students. students. e.g. adequate space provided for children with physical disabilities to ensure they are able to move around the classroom, hearing and visually impaired children situated in a suitable position in the classroom etc. If necessary consult with outside agencies for advice regarding adaptations, use of aids etc. are situated in suitable positions within the classroom etc. Clarification of the support role Work with SALT service to give guidance to the academy Appropriate support for students with of academy staff when working staff in supporting individual children. speech and language difficulties. with students with Speech and Increased access to the curriculum for Language difficulties these students.
-Classrooms are optimally organised for disabled students.
-Clarification of the support role of academy staff when working with students with Speech and sure children are aware of e.g. where to access equipment Make sure staff are aware of needs of incontinent students.
-If necessary, consult with Health Authority partners to provide training for staff in toilet training techniques and ways of meeting needs of students who are incontinent.
-Classrooms are optimally organised for disabled ensure the needs of disabled students are considered e.g. adequate space provided for children with physical disabilities to ensure they are able to move around the classroom, hearing and visually impaired children situated in a suitable position in the classroom etc. If necessary consult with outside agencies for advice regarding adaptations, use of aids etc. are situated in suitable positions within the classroom etc. Clarification of the support role of academy staff when working with students with Speech and
+At least yearly i.e. end of Classrooms are optimally When organising classrooms for the forthcoming year Classrooms are optimally organised for academic year in organised for disabled ensure the needs of disabled students are considered disabled students. preparation for new students. e.g. adequate space provided for children with physical academic year disabilities to ensure they are able to move around the classroom, hearing and visually impaired children situated in a suitable position in the classroom etc. If necessary consult with outside agencies for advice regarding adaptations, use of aids etc. are situated in suitable positions within the classroom etc. Ongoing Clarification of the support role Work with SALT service to give guidance to the academy Appropriate support for students with of academy staff when working staff in supporting individual children. speech and language difficulties. with students with Speech and Increased access to the curriculum for Language difficulties these students.